 Prepare wild rice mix according to package directions.
 This casserole is best if the rice is not overdone as it will cook a bit more as the casserole bakes.
 Watch it carefully and pull it as soon as it’s done.

 Meanwhile, saute onions and celery (in a large pan) in the butter until they are softened.
-Add the soup, sour cream, wine, and curry and warm through.
-Add in the poultry and the prepared wild rice, gently stir.
+Add the soup, sour cream, wine, water chestnuts and curry and warm through.
+Add in the poultry and the prepared wild rice and gently stir.

-Place in casserole and bake at 350 degrees for 25 – 35 minutes, stirring once, if desired.
-If desired, after the stirring, top with chopped or slivered almonds.
+Place in casserole and bake at 350 degrees for 25 – 35 minutes, stirring once, if desired, about halfway through.
+After stirring, top with chopped or slivered almonds or chopped pecans if using.

 Per Serving: 343 Calories; 15g Fat (39.7% calories from fat); 18g Protein; 32g Carbohydrate; 1g Dietary Fiber; 62mg Cholesterol; 689mg Sodium.
 Exchanges: 2 Grain(Starch); 1 1/2 Lean Meat; 1/2 Vegetable; 0 Non-Fat Milk; 2 1/2 Fat.